robulouski/voidy-bootstrap/README.rst

 ``pygment.css`` file, and a sample css file (``voidybootstrap.css``) with very minimal styling is provided as a starting point.

-The simplest way to customise things is just to override the standard Bootstrap styles as necessary.
+The simplest way to customise things is to override the standard Bootstrap styles as necessary.
 The theme intentionally avoids loading any local stylesheets by default.
-Instead, any local stylesheets must be explicitly specified using the ``STYLESHEETS`` setting.  ``STYLESHEETS`` is an array for listing all the local stylesheets that should be loaded by the ``base.html`` template.
+Instead, any local stylesheets must be explicitly configured using the ``STYLESHEETS`` setting.  ``STYLESHEETS`` is an array for listing all the local stylesheets that should be loaded by the ``base.html`` template.
 Place any CSS stylesheet files you may require in ``static/css`` and add the filenames to the ``STYLESHEETS`` array in ``pelicanconf.py``

 As a starting point, my suggestion is to rename the supplied